Jeanne Garrett was born in Washington, D.C.

 After a corporate career, she renewed her passion for photography transitioning from film to digital.

-In 2016, her photo, Still Life, won first prize in the Daily Herald Arts Unlimited contest.
-Several of her nature photographs were in a juried show at the Flamingo Gardens in Davie, Florida.
-Her images also were included in 2016 Oakton Community College's juried show Beyond Rosie the Riveter: Women and Work.
-Her image Woman in a Man's World was selected for the Koehnline Museum of Art's 2016 – 2017 calendar.
+In 2017, her photo, a diptych entitled Wings won first prize in the Daily Herald Arts Unlimited contest.
+Her photograph, Still Life, won the contest in 2016.
+Her images combining photography, transparency film and paper were included in the 2017 Picture This exhibit at the Morris Gallery at the Norris Cultural Arts Center in St. Charles, Illinois and her image Cotton Eye Joe appeared in the exhibit Real People at the Court House Arts Center in Woodstock, Illinois.
+She also exhibited in the 2016 Oakton Community College's juried show.
+Her image, Woman in a Man's World, was selected for the Koehnline Museum of Art's 2016 – 2017 calendar.
 In 2015, Jeanne held solo exhibitions at Moon Gallery in Arlington Heights and Harper College in Palatine, Illinois.
 Her work has appeared in other venues including the BBC website and in the nature magazine, Birds & Blooms.

-Recently, Jeanne photographed the Santa Fe Watershed for the not-for-profit Santa Fe Watershed Association documenting changing conditions and environments along the watershed.
+Recently, Jeanne photographed several controlled burn locations for the Cook County Forest Preserve District which were given to them for their use in determining successful burns.
+Also, Jeanne photographed the Santa Fe Watershed for the not-for-profit Santa Fe Watershed Association documenting changing conditions and environments along the watershed.
 She donated images to help support and preserve the watershed.

 Jeanne has traveled extensively, visiting six of the seven continents.
 While her travels inspire her imagery, she is equally happy photographing exotic locations and rural areas of the Midwest.